What You Need To Know Now for Safe Air Travel in a Post-COVID-19 World

 Airlines are reducing airplane turnover and increasing cleaning policies to reduce your risk on board.
 Wiping your seat down yourself grants extra piece of mind.
 Make sure to get all the touchpoints including the release of the seat belt buckle.
 Don’t store your used sanitizing wipe in the seatback pocket.
 Rest it on your tray table until a flight attendant makes the rounds to collect trash.

 Most airlines require masks while onboard the aircraft.
 Make sure your mask is as comfortable as possible to help survive the journey.
-Airplanes filter air through a strong filter, which is very effective in removing particles, but nothing is perfect.
-Wearing a mask on board will reduce the number of particles in the cabin and reduce the risk for all passengers.
+Airplanes filter air through a strong filter, which is very effective in removing particles.
+But nothing is perfect.
+Wearing a mask on board will reduce the number of particles in the cabin.
+This will reduce your risk and the risk for all passengers.

 Don't expect your complimentary drink or snack.
 Many airlines have suspended food and beverage service to reduce exposure risk.
 You can check with the airline for their current policies.
 For longer flights, bottled water and prepackaged snacks may be handed out.
 Consider eating before getting on the plane to reduce the amount of time with your mask off.